-The International Museum and Research Centre of the Crimes of Communism, the world’s first comprehensive museum on communist crimes will facilitate world class research and raise awareness through online projects and an immersive, state of the art exhibition, ensuring that the inhuman nature of communist regimes and ideology will never be forgotten.
+The International Museum for the Victims of Communism, the world’s first comprehensive museum on communist crimes will facilitate world class research and raise awareness through online projects and an immersive, state of the art exhibition, ensuring that the inhuman nature of communist regimes and ideology will never be forgotten.

 The museum is to be established in Tallinn, the capital of Estonia, led by the Estonian Institute of Historical Memory with the support of the Government of Estonia and leading remembrance institutions in Europe and beyond.